Mitral Regurgitation

 1) Primary: Degenerative lesions (myxomatous mitral valve disease [variable extent with bileaflet involvement known as the “Barlow valve”], idiopathic rupture of the chordae tendineae [fibroelastic deficiency]), systemic connective tissue disorders (Marfan syndrome, Ehlers-Danlos syndrome), calcification of the mitral annulus, infective endocarditis (infectious or noninfectious—eg, associated with antiphospholipid syndrome), rheumatic disease, drug mediated (ergotamines, appetite suppressants [eg, fenfluramine; currently withdrawn]), radiation mediated, congenital (eg, mitral valve clefts).

-2) Secondary: Diseases of the myocardium (ischemic heart disease, nonischemic dilated cardiomyopathy, storage and infiltrative diseases [amyloidosis, eosinophilic cardiomyopathy, carcinoid syndrome, endomyocardial fibrosis]), left atrial enlargement (“atriogenic” MR).
+2) Secondary: Diseases of the myocardium (ischemic heart disease, nonischemic dilated cardiomyopathy, storage and infiltrative diseases [amyloidosis, eosinophilic cardiomyopathy, carcinoid syndrome, endomyocardial fibrosis]), left atrial/annular enlargement/dysfunction (“atriogenic” MR).

 Etiology of acute MR:

-1) Primary (organic): Lesions of the valve leaflets (infective endocarditis, leaflet trauma, eg, after balloon valvotomy), rupture of the chordae tendineae (idiopathic, myxomatous degeneration, infective endocarditis, acute rheumatic fever, leaflet trauma), papillary muscle rupture (most commonly following inferior ST-segment elevation myocardial infarction [STEMI]).
+1) Primary (organic): Lesions of the valve leaflets (infective endocarditis, leaflet trauma, eg, after balloon valvotomy), rupture of the chordae tendineae (idiopathic, myxomatous degeneration, infective endocarditis, acute rheumatic fever, leaflet trauma), papillary muscle rupture (most commonly following inferior ST-segment elevation myocardial infarction [STEMI], can be partial or complete).

 2) Secondary (functional): Acute leaflet restriction with or without reduction in closing forces (acute myocardial infarction [MI], acute LV dilation [eg, acute myocarditis]).